AWSCognitoIdentityProviderCreateUserPoolClientRequest

 var clientName: String? { get set }

 • The default redirect URI.
+In app clients with one assigned IdP, replaces redirect_uri in authentication requests.
 Must be in the CallbackURLs list.

 A redirect URI must: